-Table 7: Methodology prioritization matrix for L2_SM_AP cal/val.
+Table 9: Methodology prioritization matrix for L2_SM_AP cal/val.

-Core Validation Sites: As shown in the cal/val methodology prioritization matrix the Core Validation Sites (CVS) are of primary importance.
-The CVS is suppose to provide spatial average of soil moisture at 9 km spatial resolution with adequate replications, with minimal latency and with well known error quantification (verified against gravimetric measurements).
+Core Validation Sites: As shown in the cal/val methodology prioritization matrix, the Core Validation Sites (CVS) are of primary importance.
+The CVS will provide spatial average of soil moisture at 9 km spatial resolution with adequate replications, with minimal latency and with well known error quantification (verified against gravimetric measurements).
 NASA has established agreements with cal/val partners to provide CVS data.
-There are nearly 30 sites selected for CVS, however, all of them may not provide spatial average of soil moisture at 9 km.
+There are nearly ~30 sites, out of these, some of them will be selected for CVS based on their configurations of ins situ network and capability to, provide spatial average of soil moisture at 9 km.
 Selection of CVS for L2_SM_AP primary validation are being conducted, the selection process will also ensure global distribution from various landcovers and biomes.

 Sparse Network: Sparse soil moisture measurement networks available in the United States and and other part of the world.
 The limitation of such networks is low measurement density that results in one measurement site within a 9 km grid cell.
 It is challenging and difficult to use measurements from one in situ site within a 9 km grid cell for validation.
-Therefore, applied research to identify strategic measurement sites that are temporally stable (least affected and manipulated over a longer time period) and represent the grid average are critical for the success of extensive validation of the L2_SM_AP product.
-Examples of sparse measurement networks in the United States are the USDA
+Therefore, applied research to identify strategic measurement sites that are temporally stable (least affected and manipulated over a longer time period) and represent the grid average are critical for the success of extensive validation of the

-Soil Climate Analysis Network (SCAN), the NOAA Climate Research Network (CRN), the Oklahoma Mesonet, SoilSCAPE network at Tonzi Ranch, California and Canton, Oklahoma, and the Illinois Soil Moisture Data from Illinois State Water Survey.
+L2_SM_AP product.
+Examples of sparse measurement networks in the United States are the USDA Soil Climate Analysis Network (SCAN), the NOAA Climate Research Network (CRN), the Oklahoma Mesonet, SoilSCAPE network at Tonzi Ranch, California and Canton, Oklahoma, and the Illinois Soil Moisture Data from Illinois State Water Survey.
 Gaining access to sparse measurement networks located outside the United States should be considered.
 Data from soil moisture networks in Canada, Mongolia, China, Australia, and Europe are accessible through the Global Soil Moisture Data bank.
 To rationally use the sparse measurement network, cal/val of L2_SM_AP has to deal with data latency, verification of calibration and spatial scaling.
-At present the prioritization of sparse network is secondary, however, if the spatial scaling technique using triple collocation method yields reasonable comparison then the sparse networks will be used more effectively for L2_SM_AP cal/val.
+At present the prioritization of sparse network is secondary, however, if the spatial scaling technique using triple collocation method yields reasonable comparison then the sparse networks will be used more effectively for L2 SM_AP cal/val.